-The Boys Elite Clubs National League (Boys ECNL) was founded to improve the daily environment for boys youth soccer players through a collaborative club-based development program featuring competition, player identification, and coaching and club development platforms.
+The Elite Clubs National League was founded to improve the daily environment for boys youth soccer players through a collaborative club-based development program featuring competition, player identification, and coaching and club development platforms.

-The Boys ECNL will include both regular season conference games and cross-conference events, and qualifying teams from the Boys ECNL will advance to the post-season Elite National Premier League (ENPL) Playoffs.
+The ECNL will include both regular-season conference games and cross-conference events, and qualifying teams from the ECNL will advance to the post-season Elite National Premier League (ENPL) Playoffs.

 The ECNL platform affords top-level, skilled, dedicated Arizona players an opportunity to compete with the best of the best Southwest players traveling in a National arena.

 Our staff works from our professional development curriculum.
 Each year we cover 22 principals, 9 attacking, 9 defending, and 4 transitions.
 Each player is trained by a coach who is suited to his age group with knowledge of the ECNL principles and platform.
 RSL AZ views the coaches as educators who help guide the players along their development path.
 We do extensive coach education throughout the year to ensure the players are always getting the elite instruction they need to reach the next level of competitive soccer.
 Please note, while each ECNL player pays for top-level training, playtime is earned, not guaranteed.

 ECNL: Training three (3-4) times per week and (1-2) speed & conditioning sessions a week.
 Goalkeeper Training (1-2) sessions per week.
 The ECNL program utilizes the best fields possible to help provide high-quality training.
 Field usage will vary based on availability.

 Practices could last until the end of May and into June, depending on each team's schedule and if an age group makes the ECNL playoffs or is committed to another summer tournament.
 Teams not committed to a post-season tournament will not need to officially report back to practice until July 15th.

 Optional Summer Skills Program in June, U13-U19 (See website for registration.)